Vivekg28/WalmartSalesAnalysis/README.md

 6. What product line had the largest revenue? <Br>
 7. What is the city with the largest revenue? <Br>
 8. What product line had the largest VAT? <Br>
-9. Fetch each product line and add a column to those product line showing "Good", "Bad".Good if its greater than average sales<Br>
+9. Fetch each product line and add a column to those product line showing "Good", "Bad".Good if its greater than average sales.<Br>
 10. Which branch sold more products than average product sold? <Br>
 11. What is the most common product line by gender? <Br>
 12. What is the average rating of each product line? <Br>